Depth2World/NLOST/README.md

 3. bash run_DDP.sh

 ### Contact
-For questions, feel free to contact YueLi (yueli65@mail.ustc.edu.cn) or Jiayong Peng (jiayong@mail.ustc.edu.cn).
+For questions, feel free to contact YueLi (yueli65@mail.ustc.edu.cn).

 ### Acknowledgements
 We thank the authors who shared the code of their works.
 Particularly